-A: The goal of this survey is to identify areas of Ottawa County that do not have broadband Internet or have poor broadband Internet service.
+A: The goal of this survey is to identify areas of the eastern Upper Peninsula that do not have the infrastructure needed to support broadband Internet or have poor Internet service.

 A: While the survey will work on a cell phone, participants are encouraged to complete it from a home or business connection.